beauterre/HjalmarSnoep/README.md

-- 🐝 Hi, I be @JehaSnoep
+- 🐝 Hi, I be @RobVeter
-- 👀 I’m interested in frontend, backend, gamedevelopment, ai, robotica, animation, music, optical illusions and philosophy
+- 👀 I’m interested in frontend, backend, gamedevelopment, ai
 - ☎ www.snoep.at

 <!---